aliahadmd/TimeMachine/QUICK_START.md

 # 🚀 Quick Start Guide - Publishing Your First GitHub Release

-This guide will help you publish your Pomodoro Timer app to GitHub in under 10 minutes!
+This guide will help you publish your TimeMachine app to GitHub in under 10 minutes!

 ---